ValdemarGr/gql/docs/tutorial.md

 Notice that the `friends` field on the `Human` type is a list of `Human`s, that is, it is a recursive type.
 In graphql recursive types are allowed.

-Now that we have defined our "type system", we would like to query it also.
+Now that we have defined our type system, we would like to query it also.
 The [GraphQL specification](https://spec.graphql.org/draft/) states that the schema should expose a `Query` type.
-Let us query all humans names by constructing the following query:
+We'll query all human names by constructing the following query:
 ```graphql
 # we specify that we'd like to query the api
 query {